Apparent inaccurate readings

 The commonest support issue with rain gauges is suspected inaccurate readings.
 In many cases the rain gauge is actually not at fault at all, rather it’s that the user does not appreciate the local variability of rainfall or the importance of correct exposure and of regular cleaning or does not recognise the limitations of all tipping bucket rain gauges.
 (Rainfall is probably the most tricky of the main weather parameters to measure automatically to good accuracy.)
 However, if the gauge is failing to register rainfall at all or is dramatically over-estimating rainfall then see the separate Fixing Rain Gauge Faults topic.

-This is not the place for a detailed description of how to measure rainfall accurately, but a few key points would include:
+This is not the place for a detailed description of how to measure rainfall accurately, but some key points on factors affecting accuracy would include:

 - Remember: Daily rainfall readings on Davis stations re-zero automatically at midnight.
 Comparing readings with manual gauges that may be read at eg 8am must take account of the different time periods used.
 For this reason, monthly totals are often the best comparator;